frederic-perez/AmE-dictionary/data/idioms.md

 __on edge__ :four: Highly tense or nervous; irritable. _Our youngster is just feeling on edge about the start of school._ _Tonight she felt on edge._
 __on end__
 __on every level__ _That was a bad idea on every level._
-__on fire__ :two: __1__ Something is going really well or someone is doing a fantastic job.
+__on fire__ :three: __1__ Something is going really well or someone is doing a fantastic job.
 Performing very enthusiastically, adeptly, or successfully. _The team has been on fire lately, winning 11 of its last 12 games._ __2__ Extremely sexy or attractive. _Wow babe, you are looking on fire tonight!_ __3__ Having an intense burning sensation. _My throat’s on fire from this infection—I can’t eat or drink a thing!_
-__on fleek__ _slang_ :two: A phrase said of something that looks good or is perfectly done. _Ooh, eyebrows on fleek!
+__on fleek__ _slang_ :three: A phrase said of something that looks good or is perfectly done. _Ooh, eyebrows on fleek!
 Did you use a brow filler?_ _That outfit is totally on fleek—I love it._
 __on foot__ _I work to work on foot._
 __on in years__ Advanced in age; old or becoming old. _I might be a little bit on in years, but I’m no fool when it comes to technology!_
 __on leave__ :two: In the midst of an official extended absence from one’s work, school, etc. _Jane just had a baby, so she’s on leave._ _I’ve been on leave for the past few weeks as my illness has gotten worse._